Android 8.1 Oreo Release Date, Beta, Features & Details

-Google’s confirmed the next version of Android Oreo and Android 8.1 will land for Pixel devices and select Nexus devices later this year.
+Google’s confirmed the next version of Android Oreo and Android 8.1 should land for Pixel devices and select Nexus devices later this year.

-The first update to Google’s Android Oreo operating system is in the works.
-Android 8.1 Oreo missed the company’s Pixel 2 launch event, but the company’s confirmed some of the update’s changes, an Android 8.1 Developer Preview, and the Android 8.1 release window for Nexus and Pixel devices.
+The first major update to Google’s Android Oreo operating system is in the works.
+Android 8.1 Oreo missed the company’s Pixel 2 launch event in November, but Google’s confirmed a lengthy change log, an Android 8.1 Developer Preview for Nexus and Pixel devices, and the official Android 8.1 release window for Nexus and Pixel devices.

 Now that Android 8.1 is confirmed we want to take you through a few things you need to know, right now, about Google’s first major Android Oreo update.